-Many advertisers believe that being at a position 1 is the ultimate goal for the success of AdWords campaigns.
+Many advertisers believe that being at position 1 is the ultimate goal for the success of Google Ads campaigns.
 However, position 1 is not always the best for your business.
 There are many things that you should take into account when you determine the best ad position for your business.
 Is being at position 1 profitable for your business?
-Do you achieve your business targets at postion 1?
+Do you achieve your business targets at position 1?
 In this post, we’ll try to help you determine the ideal ad spot where you can achieve your business targets and breakeven.

 Ad Position is determined by a formula called Ad Rank that gives ads a score based on your bid and the quality of your ads.
 So, it’s not mainly about the higher you bid, the more times your ads show in top positions.
 A higher quality score can lead to better ad positions at lower CPCs.
 Quality score is a more complex topic that we talked about before, but for now, all you need to know is that the more optimized and relevant your ads are, the higher your quality score will be, and the better ad position you can get.

 AdWords allows you to segment ads by slot type Top vs Other, however, Google doesn’t disclose the actual ad slot number where your ads have shown.
 Google Analytics used to support ad slot position report, but it seems that the dimension is now “deprecated”.
 Today, we’ll show you one of the workarounds to determine where your ads have shown.

 Navigate to your AdWords account, extract a keywords performance report, make sure to include most metrics like [clicks, impressions, cost, Avg. position, conversion, quality score] and any metric you think matters to your business.
 Once you clean up your data in excel, add a new column and call it “Ad Slot”.
 Use the ROUND() formula to round avg. position numbers to the nearest integer.
 For example: